-Historically, the white-box concept was introduced in two seminal papers by Chow et al. [CEJVO02, CEJv03] for cryptographic algorithms (DES and AES) used in DRM applications.
-The rough idea behind their constructions is to implement a cipher as a network of precomputed and randomly encoded lookup tables, such that an adversary is confused by seemingly useless intermediate values in the memory.
-Soon, several cryptanalyses broke the underlying techniques [JBF02, BGEC04], which motivated some remedial designs [LN05, BCD06, XL09, Kar11].
-However, these proposals were eventually shown to be vulnerable as well [GMQ07, WMGP07, MWP10, MRP13a, LRM+14, MRP13b, LR13].
+Historically, the white-box concept was introduced in two seminal papers by Chow et al. [11, 12] for cryptographic algorithms (DES and AES) used in DRM applications.
+The rough idea behind their constructions is to implement a cipher as a network of precomputed and randomly encoded look-up tables, such that an adversary is confused by seemingly useless intermediate values in the memory.
+Soon, several cryptanalyses broke the underlying techniques [21, 6], which motivated some remedial designs [29, 10, 41, 22].
+However, these proposals were eventually shown to be vulnerable as well [19, 40, 32, 30, 25, 31, 24].

-On the other hand, not much formalization of white-box cryptography has been put forward.
-Two initial works [SWP09, DLPR14] has introduced some formal white-box security notions.
-Specifically, Saxena et al. [SWP09] demonstrate how to adapt security notions in black-box model [BGI+01] into security notions in white-box model; while [DLPR14] formalizes the basic unbreakability property and several other useful notions: one-wayness, incompressibility and traceability for symmetric ciphers.
+On the other hand, not much formalization of whitebox cryptography has been put forward.
+Two initial works [38, 15] have introduced some formal white-box security notions.
+Specifically, Saxena et al. [38] demonstrate how to adapt security notions in black-box model [4] into security notions in white-box model; while [15] formalizes the basic unbreakability property and several other useful notions: one-wayness, incompressibility and traceability for symmetric ciphers.
 But the question of how to achieve these properties for a standard symmetric cipher such as AES remains open.
-Nevertheless, a lot of works [BGI+01, GGH+13b, GGH13a, LT17] have been done on the related area of indistinguishability obfuscation [BGI+01, GGH+13b, SW14, Lin16, Lin17].
-However, the current constructions of obfuscation are still impractical and the relation between white-box cryptography and indistinguishability obfuscation requires further investigation.
+Nevertheless, a lot of works [4, 17, 16, 28] have been done on the related area of indistinguishability obfuscation (iO) [4, 17, 36, 26, 27].
+However, the current constructions of iO are still impractical and its relation with WBC requires further theoretical investigation.

-Because of the lack of practical and provably secure solutions, the industry tends to employ homemade solutions for applications that need to be protected against key extraction in pure software.
+Because of the lack of practical and provably secure solutions, the industry has no choice but to use proprietary and non-publicly scrutinized solutions for applications that need to be protected against key extraction in pure software.
 Their security mainly relies on the secrecy of the related techniques, which contradicts with the classic Kerckhoffs's principle in cryptography.
+Therefore, the industry can only rely on their current white-box technologies (combined with other protections) form a short-term security perspective, and they replace keys in a rhythm matching with the security robustness of the implementation.

-In this context, two generic approaches have been used to break such obscure white-box implementations.
-Similarly to differential power analysis (DPA) [KJJ99], differential computation analysis (DCA) [BHMT16] looks for correlation between key-dependent sensitive variables and computation traces composed of values processed in the execution of the implementation.
-On the other hand, since AES is inherently vulnerable to differential fault analysis (DFA), it can be directly applied to break a majority of the public implementations [JBF02, SMH15].
+In the literature, two generic approaches have been used to break such obscure white-box implementations.
+Similarly to differential power analysis (DPA) [23], differential computation analysis (DCA) [9] looks for correlation between key-dependent sensitive variables and computation traces composed of values processed in the execution of the implementation.
+On the other hand, since AES is inherently vulnerable to differential fault analysis (DFA), it can also be applied to break a majority of the public implementations [21, 37].